Arriving in Prague is like wandering into a fairytale.

 Basically, play it by ear.
 If any area feels too crowded or uncomfortably touristy, skip it.
 Your time is better spent elsewhere.

 However, it’s possible to become overwhelmed by crowds and fall into the tourist traps.
-As long as you stick to the outdoor spaces, avoid the super-touristy areas, have some great meals, and go with the flow, you’ll have a wonderful time.
+As long as you stick to the outdoor spaces, avoid the super-touristy areas, have some great meals, and go with the flow, you’ll have a wonderful time in Prague.
 Na zdraví!